1. Isn't Trampoline just bouncing up & down? What are trampoline classes?

 5. What should I bring?

 Socks!
-Socks are required on our trampolines.
-Once in awhile, it's okay if you forget to wear socks.
-But try to be courteous and wear socks whenever possible for sanitation reasons, as well as for your own comfort.
+Socks are required on our trampolines for sanitation reasons, as well as for your own comfort.
+Beginners should try to wear long sleeve shirts (no exposed elbows).
 If you have long hair, please tie it back.
 And please remove as much jewelry as possible before your lesson.
 For prescription eye-glasses, we recommend wearing a head-strap or glasses-strap.
 You will also want to bring a bottle of water, please no juice or soda in the gym!

 6. How many students are in a trampoline class?